-Zoning with Tim-Tim enjoys his work with everyone and some of the highlights from 2021 were that a fee for permits is now permitted, the GIS map that is linked to the town's website is helpful for zoning, tax purposes and property searches, procedures for Board of Zoning Appeals, (BZA), has started.
-For 2022-sub-division process for the Big Spring property, working session for the BZA to finalize procedures.
+Zoning with Tim-Tim stated that he has enjoyed his work with everyone over the past year and added to the some of the highlights from 2021 including that a fee for town permit processing is now in place; a GIS map for the Town has been linked to the town's website which is helpful for zoning, assessment, and property searches; developed draft procedures for Board of Zoning Appeals, (BZA).
+For 2022, review of subdivision for the Big Spring property, hold a work session with the BZA to finalize procedures, address other long term projects with the Planning Commission as noted in the January report.

-- Follow up to December report Requested guidance from the Town Attorney, Brian Kane regarding property maintenance enforcement of owner-occupied property in the Town as it relates to the current Town codes.
-Received the following response from Mr. Kane - "...
+Follow up to December report - Requested guidance from the Town Attorney, Brian Kane regarding property maintenance enforcement of owner-occupied property in the Town as it relates to the current Town codes.
+Received the following response from Mr. Kane

+"...
 I recall the last time this all came up years ago the answer was that the adopted building code had minimal maintenance requirements but that, while the IPMC (International Property Maintenance Code) would be much more comprehensive, the fear was that the Town did not have the human or financial resources to actually enforce the IPMC, so if that consideration is coming back around there needs to be a fiscal impact analysis done to advise the council about that impact.
-Years ago, the Town passed an ordinance adopting all of the building trade and similar codes that the County had in force then plumbing, electrical, mechanical, fire, etc., though there are likely many more now and that ordinance may need updated.
+Years ago, the Town passed an ordinance adopting all of the building trade and similar codes that the County had in force then - plumbing, electrical, mechanical, fire, etc., though there are likely many more now and that ordinance may need updated.
 I seem to recall the County had at the time adopted a livability code but not the IPMC so using the County for enforcement purposes would not be an option.
 I know Hagerstown has the PMC but they have a very different enforcement mechanism."